Pinchot University Learning Centers

 Seattle, WA 98104

-Located on a 140-acre conservancy of mature forest and mossy bluffs along the coast of Cortes Island in British Columbia, Channel Rock is Pinchot’s retreat center.
-Systems MBA students travel to the site for orientation.
-It also hosts select elective and professional development courses.
-Featuring the latest in sustainable design, this beautiful and rustic off-grid campus provides an environment for learners to learn, explore and build connections with the BGI community.
+Located on a 140-acre conservancy of mature forest and mossy bluffs along the coast of Cortes Island in British Columbia, Channel Rock is Pinchot University’s retreat center.
+Students in the Hybrid MBA program travel to the site for orientation.
+It also hosts select electives and professional development courses, including a popular one-week seminar on “Creativity and Innovation.”
+Featuring the latest in sustainable design, Channel Rock provides an opportunity for students to live off-the-grid, enjoy organic food grown on the property, and experience the power of living in sustainable community

-Each summer, Pinchot offers current learners and alumni a unique opportunity to study global perspectives and approaches to environmental and social sustainability, organizational management and leadership.
+Each summer, Pinchot University offers students, faculty and alumni a unique opportunity to study global perspectives and approaches to environmental and social sustainability.
 Study tours are generally 10-14 days in length, with each year’s tour destination selected through a student-led process.
-Past tour destinations have included Sweden, Canada, Cuba and China.
+Past destinations have included Sweden, Canada, Cuba, China and the US Rust Belt..

 Get in Touch